amoreiraj/sql-data-analysis/README.md

 # 🧪 SQL-Based Exploratory Data Analysis (EDA)

 This project demonstrates how to conduct an end-to-end Exploratory Data Analysis (EDA) using only SQL.
-The goal is to simulate a real-world scenario where we analyse raw relational data for trends, anomalies, and actionable insights — all using SQL queries.
+The goal is to simulate a real-world scenario where we analyse raw relational data for trends, anomalies, and actionable insights, all using SQL queries.

 ## 🔍 Dataset
 >